sobitd/e-fundi/README.md

 14
 ##  Description
 15
-    quiz-board web app is  written in HTML,CSS and Javascript.
-Javascript is used to populate the form inputs where a user is presented with a question and multi choices where they are required to choose the correct answer for the provided choices and a score is shown after.
+    The e-fundi web app is  written in HTML,CSS and Javascript.HTML and CSS have been efectively exploited to create a minimalisric user friendly interface with efficiecy and easier navigation.
-16

-17
 ## Features

-18
-* Minimal clean design
-19
-* Forms with Multi choice answers
-20
-* Results are displayed immediately after submitting the choices 21
-​
-22
-​
-23
-​
-24
+User Authentication:Sign Up/Sign In
+User Profile
+Find Projects
+Post Project

 ## Requirements
 25
 * Access to a computer or internet-enabled device.